 How would we retrieve the $1000 the Mexican government owes us?
-If you don’t know why they have our money, read episode 1.
+If you don’t know why they have our money, read chapter 1.

 We thought we’d have to make separate trips to Mexico City, each navigating one of the biggest cities in the world in a language we barely speak.
 We expected semi-rude and overly complicated beauracracy.
 Our days in Mexico were running out, and we just had to try - $1000!
 Could we think of it as a potentially-paid trip to Mexico City?